lilab-bcb/cirrocumulus/docs/header.rst

 * Share the current visualization state in a URL
 * Scale to > 6 million cells on commodity hardware
 * Share datasets securely with collaborators
-* Create dotplots to explore the relationship between categorical variables and expression
+* Create dotplots to explore relationships between categorical variables and expression
 * Interactively create and share “and” or “or” filters
 * Collaboratively annotate cell types in real time
 * Quickly load multiple features from predefined lists